 The system unit contains at least one hard disk.
 You cannot physically access the hard disk.
 This hard disk, called the system disk, holds the factory installed software (FIS).
 FIS is a VMSTM operating system, which is installed before the system is shipped.
-However, you can use an operating system stored in a different location if you prefer.
-However, version 5.5-2 of VMS or later is a prequisite.
+You can use an operating system stored in a different location if you prefer, but VMS version 5.5-2HW or later is a mandatory.
 See the VMS Factory Installed Software User Guide for more information on using VMS FIS.